chicken-transfer4/dwm-catppuccin-config/README.md

 install dwm, st, slstatus, dmenu and slock by running  "sudo make clean install"

-in config, move picom.conf to /etc/xdg/picom.conf and move .bashrc to /home/"user"/.bashrc
+in config, move picom.conf to /etc/xdg/picom.conf and move .bashrc to /home/"user"/.bashrc and xinitrc to /etc/X11/xinit/xinitrc

-also move wp/1.jpg to /home/ll/"user"/wp/1.jpg or just replace it with any wallpaper
+also move wp to /etc/wp

 then start it by running the command startx or use a desktop manager